reuschi/smart-photo-frame/README.md

 ## Preparing your Owncloud account

 For the possibility to let the frame download imaes from your owncloud account, a subfolder named **"images"** should be added to the root directory.
-All files added to this folder will be downloaded by the frame and automatically deleted from the owncloud account unlsess you deactivate the deletion by the config file.
+All files added to this folder will be downloaded by the frame and automatically deleted from the owncloud account unless you deactivate the deletion by the config file.

 ## Creating the automatic run of the script